 RESULTS: the main findings (and ideally with numerical findings and statistical significance)

 CONCLUSIONS: why does your study matter, what do the results mean in practice, what are the next steps

 The text and the title should be free from abbreviations, except those very commonly used.

 Abstracts will be judged anonymously, the text should not reveal your institutional affiliation.

 When submitting, select the specialty/category which best describes the subject of your abstract.

 The material should not have been published, or presented at any international meeting before.

-Successful submissions will be notified by 8 September 2020.
-Top submissions will be called to give an oral presentation with slides and other selected abstracts will be displayed at the conference as a poster.
+Successful submissions will be notified by 24 February 2021.
+Top submissions will be called to give an oral presentation with slides and other top performing abstracts will be selected to be displayed at the conference as a poster presentation.

 Prizes will be awarded for the best presentations overall and also for each category/specialty of research.